oracle123/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

-More function of nested and loops
+More function of nested and loops to debg in the repository